Contemporary Luxury in the Heart of Northern Italy

 Comfort and climate control:

-• The entire home is kept at a constant 22°C all year round, both in summer and winter, via an integrated heat pump and underfloor heating system.
+• The entire house is maintained at a constant temperature of 22°C year-round, both summer and winter, via Daikin heat pump for the summer period and Buderus heat pump for underfloor heating management.

 Security & Safety